 This morning, we cruise past Friars Rock at Land’s End and dock at San José del Cabo to explore its historic town center.
 The afternoon is spent at the Gorda Banks seamount or La Fortuna, gathering places for whales, dolphins, and other sea life.
 Humpbacks are often active here at this time of year, and we may witness them tail-lobbing, flipper-slapping, and breaching.
 Our onboard marine biologists and naturalists will be available to interpret the behaviors of these majestic animals.

 In the waters off Los Islotes, we’ll have theopportunity to snorkel and swim among curious sea lions.
 After lunch, examine the intriguing geological layers of Espíritu Santo from the water during a kayaking excursion, and go ashore to see compacted volcanic ash blanketed by solidified lava flows.
 Enjoy time to go beachcombing, or opt for a walk along rocky cliffs to spot brown pelicans, gulls, wandering tattlers, and boobies.
 Cap off the day with a beach barbecue, gather around a bonfire to share stories from the day’s adventures, and take in a stunning display of stars.

-Today is a day with the luxury of no specific plan.
-You may spend time on the lookout for whales, bottlenose and common dolphin, or explore some of the many uninhabited islands such as Isla San Francisco or Isla San Jose, known for its sweeping beaches and arroyos.
-Birdlife may be plentiful, and the nutrient-rich sea is home to an overwhelming variety of fish: king angelfish, surgeonfish, butterfly fish, damselfish, and the beautiful parrotfish.
+Today we enjoy the luxury of having no specific plan.
+You may spend time on the lookout for whales, as well as bottlenose and common dolphins; or explore some of the many unin-habited islands in the Sea of Cortez, such as Isla San Francisco or Isla San José, known for its sweeping beaches and arroyos.
+Birdlife may be plentiful, and the nutrient-rich sea is home to an incredible variety of fish, including angelfish, surgeonfish, butterfly fish, damselfish, and the beautiful parrotfish.